skyzh/mini-lsm/mini-lsm-book/src/05-compaction.md

 <div class="warning">

 This is a legacy version of the Mini-LSM tutorial and we will not maintain it anymore.
-We are working on a new version of this tutorial and this chapter is now part of:
+We now have a better version of this tutorial and this chapter is now part of:

 - [Mini-LSM Week 2 Day 1: Compaction Implementation](./week2-01-compaction.md)